 I recently had the privilege of being the 2017 Ivy Preparatory Kirkwood Academy 8th Grade Promotional Exercise Speaker.
 At the request of veteran Educator, Dr. Charcia Nichols who serves as the school Principal, I began to gather words for the theme, “The World Awaits You!”
 Here’s my message to the scholars, parents and stakeholders as to why the world awaits our girls; tomorrow’s global leaders.

 Over the years women have made the world recognize their beauty, strength and intelligence.
 Whether it was Aretha Franklin demanding RESPECT; Chaka Khan’s anthem celebrating the essence of women through “I’m Every Woman”; Whitney Houston’s greatest love of all showed the world that the children are our future; Janet Jackson’s affirmation of control to TLC wearing their hat to the back and saggy pants, Brandy’s portrayal of Cinderella to Beyonce’s decree that yes, girls do run the world; ladies, the glass ceiling has been cracked.
-It’s your time to soar; the world await you!
+It’s your time to soar; the world awaits you!

 Here are three things to remember as you move on to your next level of excellence: